corianoharris/Notezy/README.md

 ## About / Synopsis

-A fullstack application that allows a user to create, store, view, and edit custom notes.
+A full-stack application that allows a user to create, store, view, and edit custom notes.

 ## Product